Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Results and discussion

 In Fig.~\ref{fig:dl_mag}(a) we show another set of thermal expansion measurements in comparison to a corresponding set of magnetization data $M(T)$ displayed in Fig.~\ref{fig:dl_mag}(b).
-Here, we started with the highest field of 14\,T applied in the paramagnetic state and measured $\Delta L(T)/L_0$ or $M(T)$ upon cooling to, respectively, 6\,K or 3\,K, and upon heating back to about 35\,K. Then analogous temperature cycles were repeated after decreasing the field in steps of typically 2\,T. The resulting $\Delta L(T)/L_0$ curves of Fig.~\ref{fig:dl_mag}(a) compare well to the data of Fig.~\ref{fig:dl}, but significantly larger hysteresis effects are seen in the intermediate field range of 8 to 12\,T. This difference is inline with the observed shape-memory effect.
-In the paramagnetic phase, the structural domain distribution in this high-field range depends on details of the previous temperature cycle, in particular, whether the previous cycle has been performed in a stronger or in a smaller magnetic field.
+Here, we started with the highest field of 14\,T applied in the paramagnetic state and measured $\Delta L(T)/L_0$ or $M(T)$ upon cooling to, respectively, 6\,K or 3\,K, and upon heating back to about 35\,K. Then analogous temperature cycles were repeated after decreasing the field in steps of typically 2\,T. For the highest field of 14\,T, the $\Delta L(T)/L_0$ curves of Fig.~\ref{fig:dl_mag}(a) agree well with the corresponding data of Fig.~\ref{fig:dl}, but in the intermediate field range of 8 to 12\,T we now observe significantly larger hystereses between the $\Delta L(T)/L_0$ curves measured with decreasing or increasing temperature.
+The enhanced hysteresis for a given field signals a memory effect, because the structural domain distribution in the intermediate field range depends on details of the previous temperature cycle, in particular, whether the previous cycle has been performed in a stronger or in a smaller magnetic field.

-The most prominent feature of the corresponding $M(T)$ cycles, see Fig.~\ref{fig:dl_mag}(b), are $1^{st}$-order transitions with sharp magnetization jumps and a pronounced hysteresis.
-From 14\,T down to 8\,T, the position and width ($\approx$ 1\,K) of the $M(T)$ hyteresis fairly agree with the corresponding hysteresis in $\Delta L(T)/L_0$.
+The most prominent feature of the corresponding $M(T)$ cycles, see Fig.~\ref{fig:dl_mag}(b), are first-order transitions with sharp magnetization jumps and a pronounced hysteresis.
+From 14\,T down to 8\,T, the position and width ($\approx$ 1\,K) of the $M(T)$ hysteresis fairly agree with the corresponding hysteresis in $\Delta L(T)/L_0$.
 The quantitative differences could result from the fact that the two data sets do not stem from exactly the same sample.
 However, the strong hysteresis seen in $\Delta L(T)/L_0$ above $T_{\rm N}$ is absent in $M(T)$.
 Moreover, the 6\,T curves of both data sets show qualitatively different transitions.
-These differences can be attributed to the competing influences of a magnetic field versus uniaxial pressure on the (re-)orientation of structural domains in combination with a weak ferromagnetism resulting from canted staggered moments, as will be explained below.
+These differences can be attributed to the competing influences of a magnetic field versus uniaxial pressure on the (re)orientation of structural domains in combination with a weak ferromagnetism resulting from canted staggered moments, as will be explained below.